EngineerBetter/engineerbetter-hugo/content/blog/yubikey-2fa.md

 4. Read short numeric code from OTP generator
 5. Type OTP into web page

-Enabling 2FA on your online accounts is a huge improvement on using static passwords alone, however it makes the most common form of account compromise only marginally more difficult.
+Enabling 2FA on your online accounts is a huge improvement on using static passwords alone.
+However, it makes the most common form of account compromise only marginally more difficult.

 ### OTP and phishing

-According to [research][goog_phishing] by Google, phishing is by far the most common way from an online account to be compromised.
+According to [research][goog_phishing] by Google, phishing is by far the most common way for an online account to be compromised.
-Phishing attacks were responsible for [John Podesta's][podesta] email getting hacked, they were responsible for [Hillary Clinton's][clinton] campaign email's being hacked.
+Phishing attacks were responsible for [John Podesta's][podesta] email getting hacked, they were responsible for [Hillary Clinton's][clinton] campaign emails being hacked.
-Even if you are a Republican you are still not safe as [Sarah Palin's][palin] email account was hacked via a phishing attack.
+Even if you are a Republican you are still not safe, as [Sarah Palin's][palin] email account was hacked via a phishing attack.

 Despite what the victims will tell you, these attacks are not sophisticated and they don't require "state sponsorship".
 The industry standard advice seems to be to train staff to recognise phishing attacks.
 This is expensive and companies that do this still get phished.

-If the user is tricked into entering their login details on phishing site then OTP 2FA does no good.
+If the user is tricked into entering their login details on a phishing site then OTP 2FA does no good.
 They will have given their password and OTP to the phishing site, which can then forward that on to the real site and impersonate the user.
 The only frustration OTPs provide to an attacker attempting this is they have a short window to forward those credentials before the OTP is expired.
-In practice this is not an issue as the easiest way of phishing a site is setting up a reverse proxy to it, in which case the credentials are forwared in real time.
+In practice this is not an issue as the easiest way of phishing a site is setting up a reverse proxy to it, in which case the credentials are forwarded in real time.

 ## The U2F alternative

-The FIDO Universal 2nd Factor (U2F) standard for simplifying 2FA using hardware devices that eliminates the possibility of phishing with no user training required.
+The FIDO Universal 2nd Factor (U2F) standard for simplifying 2FA uses hardware devices that eliminates the possibility of phishing, with no user training required.

 When using a certified U2F device, a user's experience goes like this: